mosson/ninjin/README.md

 This is an application for backup, viewing, and issuing Error Logs.
-If you need more information about rake tasks, run `rake -T "taskname"`
+If you need more information about rake tasks, run `rake -T "taskname"` Plase make sure you have a right permissions for connecting remote machines.

 ## Settings